From farmer’s markets to farm wineries, the historical city of Fredericksburg is home to a variety of hidden gems for farm experiences

 Located just outside Fredericksburg, Miller Farms Market is putting the “farm” back in “farmer’s market.”
 The location was established in 1946 by Willard Miller as a dairy operation.
 It transitioned into a produce farm in 2003 when the latest Miller generation sold the dairy cows.

 Today, Miller Farms Market grows year-round and remains committed to providing patrons with an authentic farm experience and seasonal produce.
-Those visiting this summer can look forward to seasonal tomatoes, sweet corn, watermelons and squash, among others.
+Those visiting in the summer can look forward to seasonal tomatoes, sweet corn, watermelons and squash, among others.
 Furthermore, the farm’s fresh beef, chickens, eggs and raw honey are available for purchase in the market.

 The farm seeks to expose visitors to the products of other small businesses by stocking them in their market.
 Their patrons can enjoy fresh dairy products from South Mountain Creamery in Middletown, Maryland, and coffee from a Virginia roastery.